joshembling/cache-machine/README.md

 }
 ```

 Once you have set up your model, you are able to `withdraw()` your cache.
-If it doesn't exist, CacheMachine will automatically `deposit` your cache for you if your callback function is valid.
+If it doesn't exist, CacheMachine will automatically `deposit` your cache for you when your callback function is valid.

-In other words, CacheMachine will fetch from the cache where it exists, or query the database if it doesn't, whilst caching it ready for the next use.
+In other words, CacheMachine will fetch from the cache when it exists, or query the database if it doesn't.

 ```php
 // You may pass a string to the withdraw method.